-Much of what you see street side along the Gulf in villages like Chuburna and Progreso will be coconut based, as this is the traditional means of earning primary or secondary income for many local families.
+Much of what you see as Street food along the Gulf in villages like Chuburna and Progreso will be coconut based, as this is the traditional means of earning primary or secondary income for many local families.

 The coconuts are harvested all year round and for the most part landowners allow the gathers to collect the coconuts free of charge from their land.
 It is an exchange that benefits both as coconuts when ripe can cause a great deal of damage when they fall to both people and property.
 The collectors generally come into your property, harvest the ripe coconuts and take away all the coconut tree debris and branches that need to be trimmed and cleaned up.
 Most homeowners offer the workers refrescos or a little propina (tip) to buy some Coke with when they are finished harvesting.

-The main items you will see at the roadsides are Coco de Pays (coconut custard pie), Coco Flan, Coco Frio (cold coconut water), Coco Cremitas, Bolitos de Coco and Coco Paletas (a coconut popsicle).
+The main items you will see at the roadsides are Coco de Pays (coconut custard pie), Coco Flan, Coco Frio (cold coconut water), Cremitas de Coco, Bolitos de Coco and Coco Paletas (a coconut popsicle).

 For Rick Bayless who first tasted Pay de Coco in the Yucatan it has become a real treat.
 Traditionally made with sweetened condensed milk the pie is dense and chewy, rich with fresh grated coconut.
 It stays fresh for a few days and is not a fragile pie.
 You can find an adapted recipe on the Rick Bayless website.

-Coco cremitas are a popular dessert here in Yucatan, very similar to a flan, the coconut is thickened with cornstarch and eggs into a simple pudding, which costs around 10 pesos.
-You will find an excellent recipe here on the Remixto Blog for Mexican desserts.
+Cremitas de Cocos are a popular dessert here in Yucatan, very similar to a flan, the coconut is thickened with cornstarch and eggs into a simple pudding, which costs around 10 pesos.
+You will find an excellent recipe here on the Locogringo Blog

 Raspados are found all over Mexico and they are essentially a snow cone, but with one significant difference, the origin of the verb raspar means “to scrape” and the best raspados are hand scraped from a huge chunk of ice.
 The raspado is then flavoured with fruit syrups, a pinch of salt and a drench of condensed milk and chamoy if requested.
 A sweet, cold treat for the hot summer months raspados come in a variety of flavours from coconut to mamoy, pineapple and many more.